fatyogi/github-action-hugo2firebase/README.md

 Based on https://github.com/pulimento/github-action-hugo-deploy-to-firebase

-This GitHub action build a [Hugo](https://gohugo.io) site, and uploads it to [Firebase Hosting](https://firebase.google.com/docs/hosting/)
+This GitHub action build a [Hugo](https://gohugo.io) site, and uploads it to [Firebase Hosting](https://firebase.google.com/docs/hosting/).
-It needs a Firebase token.
-You can obtain it installing [firebase-tools](https://github.com/firebase/firebase-tools) and running `firebase login-ci` command.
+It needs a Firebase token, which you can obtain it installing [firebase-tools](https://github.com/firebase/firebase-tools) and running `firebase login-ci` command.

 Store the Firebase token as FIREBASE_TOKEN under [GitHub secrets](https://help.github.com/es/articles/virtual-environments-for-github-actions#naming-conventions)